ccb-hms/ontology-mapper/README.md

 `-min MIN_SCORE` Minimum score [0,1] for the mappings (0=dissimilar, 1=exact match).

-`-iri BASE_IRI` Restricts ontology term mapping to those terms whose IRIs start with the given base IRI.
+`-iris BASE_IRIS` Map only to terms whose IRIs start with any IRI given in this comma-separated list.

 `-d EXCL_DEPRECATED` Exclude terms stated as deprecated via owl:deprecated.

 `-i INCL_INDIVIDUALS` Include ontology individuals in addition to classes.

-### Examples
+## Examples

 The basic use of the tool requires a `source` file containing a list of terms to map to the given `target` ontology:
 `python text2term.py -s unstruct_terms.txt -t http://www.ebi.ac.uk/efo/efo.owl`

+Specify an output file where the mappings should be saved using `-o`:
+`python text2term.py -s unstruct_terms.txt -t efo.owl -o /Documents/my-mappings.csv`

 Set the minimum acceptable similarity score for mapping each given term to an ontology term using `-min`:
 `python text2term.py -s unstruct_terms.txt -t efo.owl -min 0.8`